-Although things can go wrong in any type of trucking accident, there are a few lowboy specific outcomes that drivers should be aware of.
+Lowboy trucks are often carrying heavy loads, and accidents involving these types of rigs can be particularly devastating.
+Although things can go wrong in any type of trucking accident, there are a few specific outcomes that drivers should be aware of in a lowboy truck accident.
 Some of these scenarios include limited visibility because of the trailer, reduced brake responsivity due to the inertia of the trailer, and the possibility of the trailer detaching in a crash.

-Hiring an experienced lowboy truck accident lawyer can help make this already trying process a little easier.
-Our team at Munley Law includes a roster of nationally-recognized trucking accident attorneys, and has the experience and knowledge necessary to get you the legal outcome you deserve.
+If you or a loved one was injured in a lowboy truck accident, navigating the aftermath of an accident can be extremely difficult.
+Munley Law Personal Injury Attorneys recognizes that these crashes can be particularly devastating for everyone involved.
+Hiring our experienced lowboy truck accident lawyer can help make this already trying process a little easier.
+Our team at Munley Law Personal Injury Attorneys includes a roster of nationally-recognized truck accident attorneys and has the experience and knowledge necessary to get you the legal outcome you deserve.
 Please reach out to us today to schedule your free consultation.

 What is a Lowboy Truck?